jeremygray/pyfilesec/README.txt

 archival and provenance applications.

-The motivation for developing pyFileSec is to better secure research data obtained from human subjects, e.g., in combination with PsychoPy or the Open Science Framework.
+The motivation for developing pyFileSec is to better secure research data obtained from human subjects, e.g., in combination with PsychoPy (http://www.psychopy.org) or the Open Science Framework (http://www.openscienceframework.org).
 The hope is that pyFileSec will be more widely useful.
-Command-line usage will make it accessible from non-python programs, such as EPrime via the ``Shell()`` command.
+For example, command-line options usage is intended make it accessible from non-python or non-open-source programs, such as EPrime via the ``Shell()`` command.

 Several excellent Python packages are available for encryption.
-However, file security requires far more than just encryption.
-The main and potentially unique contribution of pyFileSec is that it aspires to provide secure file- management with a low barrier to entry.
+However, file security requires more than just encryption.
+The main and potentially unique contribution of pyFileSec is that it aspires to provide secure file- management with a low barrier to entry and a stable API going forward.
 These considerations motivate many of the design choices.

 The main functions provided include encryption: ``encrypt()``, ``decrypt()``, ``rotate()``; and verification: ``sign()``, ``verify()``.
 It is also easy to